The Green House: Plot synopsis

 During the 1920s, after escaping from prison in Brazil (he had been arrested for accounting theft), Fushia flees to Peru, where he meets a poor water vendor, Aquilino.
 Together, they trade goods by boat to rubber and timber workers and gold prospectors.
-Meanwhile, an infant girl, an Aguaruna native (later named Bonifacia), is taken from her father, Jum, to be raised in a mission in Santa María de Nieva.
-(The nuns "civilize" the native girls and sell them as house servants.)
+Meanwhile, an infant girl, an Aguaruna native (later named Bonifacia), is taken from her father, Jum, to be raised in a mission in Santa María de Nieva, where the nuns "civilize" the native girls.

 Fushia is once again forced to flee because of his thieving ways, and after encountering Huambisa natives, ends up in Iquitos, where with Julio Reategui he takes part in the illegal rubber trade (it is the early 1940s and there is a renewed demand for rubber; since Peru officially is trading rubber only to the Allies, there is a thriving black market).
 While in Iquitos, Fushia seduces fifteen-year-old Lalita.
 After his role in the black market is discovered, he arranges to trade Lalita to Reategui for a boat and provisions, but Lalita escapes upriver with Fushia.
 They live on an island on the Santiago River deep within the jungle.

 Jum, after being educated by two political organizers, creates native co-ops for trading rubber, thus interrupting the system of kickbacks that has enriched Reategui.
 With a military force led by Reategui, Jum is caught, tortured, and publicly shorn of his hair, an emasculating act to the Aguarauna.
 Aided by the Huambisa, Fushia assaults native villages, stealing rubber and hides, and abducting barely pubescent girls for his concubines.
 He is assisted by the humiliated Jum, Aquilino, and Adrian Nieves.
 Lalita, tired of Fushia's abusive ways, escapes with Nieves to Santa Maria de Nieva, where they take in Bonifacia after she has been expelled from the mission for helping newly abducted native girls escape.
 There she meets and marries Sergeant Lituma.
 Nieves is eventually sent to jail.
 Lalita marries one of Lituma's former comrades.
 And Fushia, who has contracted leprosy, spends his fortune to covertly enter the leper colony at San Pablo.
 He lives a lonely life there, visited once a year by his aging friend Aquilino.